FractalScripts/actually-good-overlay-clock/README.md

 ---
 ### How to make AGOC run on startup
 - Create a shortcut to `AGOC.exe`
-  - This can be done by right clicking the file (And selecting Show more options if you are on Windows 11) and clicking Create shortcut
+  - This can be done by right-clicking the file (and selecting Show more options if you are on Windows 11) and clicking Create shortcut.
 - Hit Windows + R and type `shell:startup`, hit enter.
-- Move the shortcut to that folder
+- Move the shortcut to that folder.
   - Note that once you create a shortcut, if you move the `.exe` file, you would need to update the shortcut.
-- Now, go to Task Manager and go to Startup apps in the sidebar
+- Now, go to Task Manager and go to Startup apps in the sidebar.
 - You should be able to find `AGOC.exe` in the list.
   - Now AGOC should automatically run on startup!